 So the three of us listed all of their expenses, including what each needed for food, clothes, housing, and utilities.

 “Can you stop withholding retirement from your paycheck for now?”
 I asked Eli.
-“Can you make due with one suit for interviewing?”
+“Can you make do with one suit for interviewing?”
 I asked Terri.
 In this way, Terri saw just what expenses Eli was facing, and Eli saw the realities of Terri’s financial situation.
 They both grappled with the limited income that was available to cover their bills.

 Gradually we cut the expenses down to the necessities and worked out an arrangement for paying them, but it was clear that money would be very tight until Terri found a job; she needed to start looking as soon as possible.

-Terri had worked in book keeping before Melanie’s birth and hoped to get back into that field.
+Terri had worked in bookkeeping before Melanie’s birth and hoped to get back into that field.
 However, she was nervous that it might take her considerable time to find a good job, and she didn’t know how she would manage after the divorce if she didn’t have work by then.
-After some discussion, they agreed that Terri would start looking for employment immediately and that they would not finalize the divorce until she actually had a job.
+After some discussion, they agreed that Terri would start looking for employment immediately and that they would not finalize the divorce until she had a job.